-If you're married and considering bankruptcy as a way to deal with your debts, one of the first decisions you must make is whether to file as an individual or file jointly with your spouse.
+If you're married and considering bankruptcy as a way to deal with your debts, one of the first decisions you must make is whether to file as an individual or file a joint chapter 7 bankruptcy with your spouse.

-A husband and wife should file a joint Chapter 7 case if both of them are liable for one or more significant dischargeable debts.
-If both spouses are liable for a substantial debt and only one spouse files under Chapter 7, the creditor may later attempt to collect the debt from the non-filing spouse, even if he or she has no income or assets.
+A husband and wife should file a joint Chapter 7 bankruptcy in Nebraska if both of them are liable for one or more significant dischargeable debts.
+If both spouses are liable for a substantial debt and only one spouse files under Chapter 7, the creditor may later attempt to collect the debt from the non-filing spouse, even if he or she has no income or known assets.

-Filing for bankruptcy jointly is also cheaper and more efficient than having one spouse file and later learning that the other spouse has too much debt.
+Filing for a joint chapter 7 bankruptcy in Nebraska is also cheaper and more efficient than having one spouse file and later learning that the other spouse has too much debt.

 Reasons to File Separately